Darrenheihei/COMP4321_gp_project/README.md

 Step 11: Deactivate the virtual environment by typing `deactivate` in the terminal

+Note: After page modifications, to update the content in the database, please do Step 5 to Step 9 again.

 ## For Windows

 Step 1: In the current directory, create a Python virtual environment by any means, e.g. through typing `python -m venv env` in the terminal